shinushibu1798/recordLinkage/README.md

 Finally, we moved on to training our binary model.
 We decided to use two different models: Support Vector Machines(SVM) and Boosted Decision Trees or more specifically, AdaBoost.

 ### Support Vector Machines
-A Support Vector Machine (SVM) is a machine learning algorithm originally developed in 1963 by Vladimir Vapnik in which the goal is to solve the optimization problem (where W is the margin between the support vectors, and &Zeta is the slackness parameter):
+A Support Vector Machine (SVM) is a machine learning algorithm originally developed in 1963 by Vladimir Vapnik in which the goal is to solve the optimization problem (where W is the margin between the support vectors, and zeta is the slackness parameter):

 <center><img src="./website_imgs/svm.png" width="350"/></center>